CheckResearchTest/Template/README.md

 ## HOWTO

-Please put a complete documentation of the experiment in this file
+Please put a complete English documentation of the experiment in this file

 Use [Markdown](https://guides.github.com/features/mastering-markdown/)!